gokiburikin/gkbrkn_noita/README.md

 - **Passive Recharge**: Your wand recharges even when holstered.

 ### Utility Spells
-- **Break Cast**: Skip casting all remaining spells.
+- **Break Cast**: Ignore all remaining spells.
 (Inspired by Kaizer0002)
-- **Magic Hand**: Cast a spell that maintains a fixed position from the tip of your wand.
+- **Magic Hand**: Cast a spell that is held in place a set distance from the tip of your wand.
+- **Protective Enchantment**: Cast a spell with greatly reduced damage that can not directly damage you.
 - **Treasure Sense**: Treasure (wands, hearts, chests, potions, etc.) cast a visible trail towards themselves.

 ### Multicast Spells
 - **Chain Cast**: Chain cast 4 spells.
 - **Formation - Stack**: Cast 3 spells in parallel.
+- **Persistent Shot**: Cast 2 spells that keep moving in the direction they were cast.
 - **Projectile Gravity Well**: Cast 2 spells of which the first attracts the second.
 - **Projectile Orbit**: Cast 2 spells of which the second will orbit the first.
 - **Spell Merge**: Cast 2 spells of which the first is merged with the second.